|Say-it-in-English Entry Page||To Basic English 1||To Basic English 3||To Basic English 4||To Basic English 5||To Basic English 6||To Basic English 7|

 Forming Negative Sentences.

 If you want to say the opposite of the sentences above, you need to use the correct form of DO and the word NOT.
-For example, if I at first said, "I want a pizza." but then I changed my mind, I would say, "I do not want a pizza."
+For example, if I first said, "I want a pizza." but then I changed my mind, I would say, "I do not want a pizza."
 I might say about my sister, "She needs a bicycle."
 If you asked why, I could say, "She does not have a bicycle."
 When they were told of the new, healthy menu at school, the students complained, "We do not want spinach for lunch."
-Here are the rules:
+Here is the rule:

 1. When making a sentence negative, add the form of DO that agrees with the subject of the sentence, add NOT after the form of DO, and change the main verb back to the basic form.

 |I want a kitten.||I do not want a kitten.||You need a nap.||You do not need a nap.|

 |He has new shoes.||He does not have new shoes||She wants the newspaper.||She does not want the newspaper.|

 |The car needs new tires.||The car does not need new tires.||We have a lot of homework.||We do not have a lot of homework.|